Dirty Work (Austin Mahone song): Composition

 "Dirty Work" is a "bouncy, funky jam" that Mahone describes as having "a Bruno Mars / "Uptown Funk" type of vibe."

 Critical reception

 The song received positive reviews.
 Jason Lipshutz of Billboard called it Mahone's "best and most ambitious single to date".
 Mike Wass of Idolator called it a 'retro-leaning banger' and likened it to hits by Bruno Mars and Justin Timberlake, while Fuse's Jeff Benjamin wrote "At times the guitars sound a bit like the ones in Michael Jackson's "Black or White."

 Chart performance

-"Dirty Work" was met with low chart success on its initial release, only reaching number 28 on the US Pop Digital Song Sales chart and number 30 on the Mexico Ingles Airplay chart.
+"Dirty Work" was met with low chart success on its initial release, only reaching number 28 on the US Pop Digital Song Sales chart, number 21 on the Underbubling Charts and number 30 on the Mexico Ingles Airplay chart.
 However, in 2017, the song topped the Japan Hot Overseas chart.
 The song spent 15 weeks at number-one on the chart, as well as peaked at number four on the Japan Hot 100.
 In October 2017, the song was certified Platinum in Japan.